edward-swirldslabs/hedera-improvement-proposal/HIP/hip-0000-cross-ledger-protocol-clpr.md

 3. `local_clpr_endpoint_config` : local endpoint configuration
 4. `remote_clpr_endpoint_type` : indicatest the type of remote clpr endpoint
 5. `remote_clpr_endpoint_config` : remote endpoint configuration for that type
+    1. `clpr_endpoint_id` : The unique identifier for the CLPR Endpoint
-    1. `clpr_endpoint_ips` : An optional list of CLPR Endpoint IP addresses
+    2. `clpr_endpoint_ips` : An optional list of CLPR Endpoint IP addresses
-    2. `proof_config` : The initial config for validating state proofs
+    3. `proof_configuration` : The initial config for validating state proofs

 The signature on the hash of the bytes of the connector registration message must be verifiable with the public key provided in the `connector_key`.